gedex/gedex.github.com/projects/index.md

 ## Python

 * [Template Buku](https://github.com/gedex/template-buku) &mdash; A template that allows you to write a book in Markdown syntax and compiles it into html book.
+* Contributor for [Melange, the Spice of Creation](https://code.google.com/p/soc/) during GSoC 2011.

 ## JavaScript